Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 You can try spraying your iris with any spray that contains pyrethrin.
 Pyrethrin is a naturally occuring insecticide that can be found in chrysanthemums.
 Pyrethrin is considered safe to use because it is biodegradeable.
 It has been used for thousands of years as both an insect repellent and an insecticide.
 It kills insects by destroying their nervous systems.
 Check the ingredients label of the insecticides at your local nursery to see which ones contain pyrethrin.

 Another alternative is to create your own insecticidal soap.
 Simply mix 1 part Murphy's Soap and 9 parts water and spray it on your plants.
-You will need to re-spray after any rains.
+You will need to re-spray after any rain.
 Insecticidal soaps work by smothering insects.
 The soap adheres to their bodies and covers the holes they use for respiration.

 Like pyrethrin, insecticidal soap will work as long as you apply it before the borers have a chance to burrow into the leaves in April or May, depending on your growing zone.

 If you examine the foliage on your iris closely, it's easy to see where the borers have entered them.
 Simply squeeze the leaves between your fingers to destroy these pests.
 If you are squeamish like I am about actually touching the borers, this is a fun and easy way to kill them without having to touch them.
 If even just squishing the leaves bothers you, have your kids do it for you if they like squishing bugs.